NicklasRatay/VBA-Commons-Library/doc/ArrayList.md

 ' 2: Item2
 ```
 ## AddAll
-This adds all items of a second *ArrayList* to this *ArrayList*.
+This adds all items of `list` to this *ArrayList*.
 If no `index` is specified they are added at the end.
  - Parameters
 	 - `list` As `ArrayList<Type>` and `ByVal`
 	 - `index` As `Long` and `ByVal`